mellowcandle/liblist/README.md

 liblist - by Ramon Fried (2013)
 =======
 Generic linked list management library in C
-The library is thread safe, and supports generic handling linked list which can hold any-type.
+The library is not thread safe. if it is used in multithreaded environment, the user should take care to sync the access to the list.
 Library implementation is straight forward.

 Prerequisites